 - 24. We developed our initial Student Protection Plan by consulting with the Bolton Students' Union in 2018.
 This led to substantive improvements in our plan particularly in the areas of notification to assessment schedules and the availability of Student Finance Advisors.
-In 2019, we had a working group which met in Spring 2019 and included the Students' Union President as a member.
-This group reviewed the initial SPP and identified areas for updating and clarification which are incorporated in this version.
-This was then approved by University Executive Board and University Senate. - 25.
+In 2019, we had a working group which met in Spring 2019 and included the Students' Union President as a member. - 25.
 We will continue to consult the Bolton SU on the annual review of the SPP.
 There will be an annual review of the SPP itself which will normally begin in May prior to the